aeolus-incubator/dev-tools/README.md

     FACTER_AEOLUS_IMAGE_RUBYGEM_BRANCH=master
     FACTER_CONDUCTOR_BRANCH=master

-  By default no Github pull requests are defined.
+  By default no GitHub pull requests are defined.
 If you wish to apply a pull request to a given project, the pull request itself must be active and it must be specified as an integer: